flibber-hk/Silksong.RosaryData/README.md

 Typically objects with a RosaryCacheHanging component represent hanging rosary strings that are empty (whereas RosaryCacheString represents hanging rosary strings that are not empty).

+## Missing Files

+As well as components I haven't thought of, things like the consumable rosary/shell deposits (rosary necklaces, beast shards, pristine cores etc) and chests have not been included.